V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

+We assume we're using Godot Engine 4 with float is doubles.

 1. Replicate pending property changes safely to a quorum of distributed replicas, then
 2. interpolate property changes to the in-memory state.
     * Ignore p_time too far in the future or the past as the viewstamp limit.